← All posts

 Shipping Basics

-Shipping is where most beginners get intimidated, but it's simpler than it looks:
+Shipping intimidates beginners but is simpler than it looks:

 Scaling Your Business

-Once you've sold 50–100 items and the process feels smooth, it's time to scale.
-Here's what that looks like:
+Once you've sold 50–100 items and the process feels smooth, scale up:

 Start Today, Get Better Tomorrow